google/ExoPlayer/ad-insertion.md

 #### UI considerations ####

-The IMA SDK will show additional views on top of the player while an ad is playing (e.g., a 'more info' link and a skip button, if applicable), and, since advertisers expect a consistent experience across apps, the IMA SDK does not currently allow customization of these views.

 `PlayerView` will hide controls during playback of ads by default, but apps can toggle this behavior via `PlayerView.setControllerHideDuringAds(false)`.
+The IMA SDK will show additional views on top of the player while an ad is playing (e.g., a 'more info' link and a skip button, if applicable)

+Since advertisers expect a consistent experience across apps, the IMA SDK does notc allow customization of these views.
+{:.info}

-The IMA SDK may report whether ads are obscured by views rendered on top of the player.
-Apps that need to overlay views that are essential for controlling playback must register them with the IMA SDK so that can be omitted from viewability calculations.
-To do that, implement the `AdsLoader.AdViewProvider` interface and pass the implementation when constructing the `AdsMediaSource`.
-`PlayerView` implements this interface to register its controls overlay.
+The IMA SDK may report whether ads are obscured by application provided views rendered on top of the player.
+Apps that need to overlay views that are essential for controlling playback must register them with the IMA SDK so that they can be omitted from viewability calculations.
+To do that, implement the `AdsLoader.AdViewProvider` interface and pass the implementation when constructing the `AdsMediaSource`. `PlayerView` implements this interface to register its controls overlay.
 For more information, see [Open Measurement in the IMA SDK][].

 #### Companion ads ####